masylum/Backbone.Subset/Readme.md

 A subset collection that contains pointers to models from a parent collection.

+## WARNING!!

+This branch has not been battle-hardened in production like the `master` one.
+The benchmarks show some performance regression by using this module with `Backbone@0.9.x`.

 ## Use case?

 Having a collection that represents only a subset of your models.